ArthurMangussi/AdvML/README.md

 ```

 ## Acknowledgements
-The authors gratefully acknowledge the Brazilian funding agencies FAPESP (Fundação Amparo à Pesquisa do Estado de São Paulo) under grants 2021/06870-3, 2022/10553-6, and 2023/13688-2.
-Moreover, this research was supported in part by Portuguese Recovery and Resilience Plan (PRR) through project C645008882-00000055 Center for Responsable AI.
+This study was financed, in part, by the São Paulo Research Foundation (FAPESP), Brasil.
+Process Numbers 2021/06870-3, 2022/10553-6, and 2023/13688-2.
+This work was also financed through national funds by FCT - Fundação para a Ciência e a Tecnologia, I.P., in the framework of the Project UIDB/00326/2025 and UIDP/00326/2025.
+Additionally, it was supported by the Portuguese Recovery and Resilience Plan (PRR) through project C645008882-00000055-Center for Responsable AI.